 Acceptable Use of Electronic Resources

-Electronic resources, such as databases and electronic journals or books, are provided by Clemson University Libraries to current students, faculty, and staff for use in activities that support the university’s mission.
+Electronic resources, such as databases and electronic journals or books, are provided by the Libraries to current students, faculty, staff, and library visitors for use in activities that support Clemson University’s mission.
 Contractual license agreements and U.S. Copyright Law govern the access, use, and reproduction of these resources.
 In addition, use of electronic resources must be in compliance with Clemson University technology-related policies.